InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 - Includes recent policy updates
 - Better wording to distinguish between “policy version” and “GVL version”

-### Within the Consent Management Platform API
+### Within the Consent Management Platform API<a name="changecmp"></a>
 - Event Listeners, Support for CMP status change, such as when a user makes an active choice, and a new TC string is generated
 - New parameter order
 - New function signature name
 - Inclusion of passing “version” argument
 - Addition of in-app “command” for in-app specific values
-- Updates to support special jurisdiction, handling Out-of-Band (OOB) , and publisher restrictions
+- Updates to support special jurisdiction, and publisher restrictions

 ## What is legitimate interest, and what’s new for vendor registration?<a name="whatisli"></a>
 Under the GDPR, a legal basis is required for processing a user’s data.
 While consent is the most common legal basis for processing a user’s data, legitimate interest is another legal basis that a vendor may use.
 For more information legitimate interest and when it can be used as a legal basis, please visit gdpr-info.eu where the regulation is posted.
 Chapter 2, article 6, describes legal bases under the GDPR.